Installing Globus Connect Personal

 X directory, which will be kept read-only.

 That’s it!
 You now have Globus Connect Personal fully configured.
-You can now make transfers from—and, if your allowed write access, to—your endpoint!
+You can now make transfers from—and, if your allowed write access, to—your collection!

-If you would like to share files from your endpoint with other people, you should now proceed to enable Globus Plus.
+If you would like to share files from your collection with other people, you should now proceed to enable Globus Plus.